What the experts say

 This finding may be of practical significance if fatigue is important in strength development or conversely if power training requires minimal fatigue.
 In the latter case, this would be specifically important for athletes who are not highly trained weightlifters where fatigue can more readily lead to loss of technique leading to the possibility of increased injury.

-A recent paper starts from the premise that an insight regarding the fluctuations in neuromuscular function among athletes during a taper is lacking and reports on changes in maximal mechanical power (Pmax), the velocity at power maximum (V), and swim performance (ms-1) that occur during the taper.
-Using an arm ergometer measurement was made during the week prior to the initiation of the taper (high volume, HV), during the 2- to 3-week period of the taper, and during the week of peak competition (peak) in 24 male competitive swimmers.
+A recent paper starts from the premise that insight regarding the fluctuations in neuromuscular function among athletes during a taper is lacking and reports on changes in maximal mechanical power (Pmax), the velocity at power maximum (V), and swim performance (ms-1) that occur during the taper.
+Using an arm ergometer measurement was made during the week before the initiation of the taper (high volume, HV), during the 2- to 3-week period of the taper, and during the week of peak competition (peak) in 24 male competitive swimmers.
 Subjects were divided into groups that tapered to peak performance for two different championship competitions.